As-Built Surveys in Miami

 What FEMA flood zones affect as-built surveys in Miami-Dade County?

-Miami-Dade County contains FEMA flood zone designations including AE, VE, AH, X, D. Significant flood hazard area — large portion of county within SFHA zones.
-Base Flood Elevations range from 6-10 ft NAVD88 (varies by zone).
+Miami-Dade County contains FEMA flood zone designations including AE, AH, X, VE, A, D. Significant flood hazard area — large portion of county within SFHA zones.
+Base Flood Elevations are site-specific and are read from the effective FIRM panel, not from a county-wide range.
 Our surveyors document flood zone status as part of as-built surveys deliverables when applicable.

 Does Miami have its own building department for as-built surveys permits?